 The German French take on pizza, with bacon and onions.
 Perfect as an appetizer with a glass of crisp white wine or champagne.

 - 16 oz ball of deli pizza dough or you can make your own

 - 1 cup double smoked bacon cut into bite size pieces or lardons

 - 1 cup fromage blanc (ask at a good deli or cheese monger) or yogurt cheese (labneh) See Notes below

 - 1 cup creme fraiche See Notes below

 - 2 cups thinly sliced yellow onion

-- These can also be done on the grill.
-Grill one side till browned nicely.
+These can also be done on the grill.
+Grill one side of the dough till browned nicely.
 Remove and turn over.
 Place all the ingredients on the cooked side so that when it is returned to the grill, the bottom will cook through.
 You may need to oil the grill for each piece.